Key Takeaways

 | 3.
 Authority | Building trust through backlinks and brand mentions | Referring domains, link quality, editorial mentions, DR |

 Here's what makes this framework useful: most businesses invest in content and technical SEO but significantly underinvest in authority.
-They publish great content on a fast website — and then wonder why they're stuck on page 2.
+They publish great website content on a fast, mobile-friendly site — and then wonder why they're stuck on page 2 of Google search results.
 The answer is almost always the same: not enough high-quality backlinks.
+The ROI of link building is well-documented — the challenge is committing long enough for the compounding returns to materialize.

 Pillar 1: Content